Renters rights have changed from 1 May 2026 due to the new Renters’ Rights Act

 • Make sure you're clear exactly when your rent is due, how much is due, and how to pay it

-• Check whether smoking, pets, or fixing pictures and posters to the wall are allowed (they usually aren’t)
+• Check whether smoking, or fixing pictures and posters to the wall are allowed (they usually aren’t)

 • Make sure that the property is adequately heated and ventilated to prevent damage caused by freezing or mould